Arthur Henry Reginald Buller: Academic career

 His book Essays on Wheat (Macmillan, 1919) deals with the early history of wheat-growing in Manitoba, wheat-growing in western Canada, the discovery and introduction of Marquis wheat, the origin of the wheat varieties Red Bobs and Kitchener, and Palestine's wild wheat.
-He wrote a 7-volume series Researches on Fungi published in 6 volumes from 1909 to 1934 with the 7th volume published posthumously in 1950.
+He wrote and illustrated a 7-volume series Researches on Fungi published in 6 volumes from 1909 to 1934 with the 7th volume published posthumously in 1950.

 Poetry

 He also wrote limericks, some of which were published in Punch, including this one on Einstein's special theory of relativity:

 Honours

 He was elected a Fellow of the Royal Society of Canada (FRSC) in 1909, and became its President in 1927.
 He was the President of the British Mycological Society in 1914.
 In 1929, he was awarded the Royal Society of Canada's Flavelle Medal.
 In 1937, he was elected a Fellow of the Royal Society (FRS).
 He was a life member of the Mycological Society of America.

 He was awarded honorary degrees from the University of Saskatchewan, University of Calcutta, University of Manitoba, and University of Pennsylvania.
 The Buller Building at the University of Manitoba, built in 1932, is named in his honour.